Royal family website notes Meghan's 'proud feminist' credentials

 All 600 guests were invited to an afternoon reception, hosted by the Queen at Windsor Castle's St. George's Hall.
 They heard Elton John -- who was a friend of the late Princess Diana and played at her funeral -- perform three songs, while Harry's best man, Prince William, acted as compere.

 Rather than a conventional sit-down meal, guests were served canapes featuring langoustines and asparagus and "bowl food" that can be eaten standing up.
-A famously non-traditional, lemon-and-elderflower sponge cake chosen by Harry and Meghan was cut and served.
+A famously nontraditional lemon-and-elderflower sponge cake chosen by Harry and Meghan was cut and served.

-Then, Harry drove Meghan from Windsor Castle to Frogmore House in a Jaguar E-Type Concept Zero -- a vintage E-Type, originally built in 1968, converted to run on electric power.
-It bore the number plate E19 05 18 -- the date of the wedding.
+In the evening, Harry drove Meghan from Windsor Castle to Frogmore House in a Jaguar E-Type Concept Zero -- a vintage E-Type, originally built in 1968, converted to run on electric power.
+It bore the number plate E19 05 18, the date of the wedding.

 In another break with tradition, Meghan is understood to have made a speech at the evening party.